help-icon-link

 Why would you want to bleed a radiator, anyway?

-Radiators that have trapped air need to be drained.
-The trapped air prevents warm water from circulating around the radiator.
+The trapped air begins to prevent warm water from circulating around the radiator.
 This can cause the radiator to become cold at its top but warm at its bottom.

 This means that your central heating system isn’t operating efficiently, and your room may take longer to heat up.
-This can lead to higher bills and cost you more money.

 You also may get an error code for your boiler that is related to any trapped air in your radiators, such as the Ideal F1 fault code.